TaysirTayyab/terraform-kubernetes-redis-sentinel/README.md

 ## Usage

+**This module requires v1.8.0 of the terraform kubernetes provider!**

 The module is designed to function with minimal bootstrapping.
-Just provide the provider alias for the kubernetes cluster and the image pull secret for the redis image and the module will handle the rest.
+Just provide the image pull secret for the redis image and the module will handle the rest.

 ```hcl
 module "redis" {